 Prior to joining the Earthquakes in 2005, Kowba was an assistant coach at his alma mater, the University of California-Santa Cruz, for two seasons after graduating with a degree in sociology in 2003.
 While attending UC-Santa Cruz, Kowba was a four-year student-athlete and three-year starter for the men’s soccer program, coached by former San Jose Earthquakes player Paul Holocher.

 While living in Santa Cruz, Kowba was involved in the development of local soccer players, coaching and mentoring youth from the Catalyst Soccer Club and Santa Cruz Breakers.
 Originally from Encinitas, Calif., Kowba lives with his wife, Meredith, and in his free time enjoys surfing, snowboarding and playing golf.

-Justin Andrews recently began his first year as the Houston Dynamo Team Operations Coordinator.
+Justin Andrews was recently promoted to Equipment Manager after starting as Team Operations Coordinator.
 A Blessing, Texas native, Andrews interned with the Houston Dynamo marketing department before joining the club full-time.

 Andrews attends the University of Houston and is on course to graduate with a BS in Sports Management in May 2014.
 He lives in Pearland.